 You can also use email management tool like- Mailman, which offers email management services for us.
 It provides “Custom Delivery Tools” to get emails at your predetermined time and only when you’re ready.
 Also, the “Do Not Disturb Tool” provides complete silence while working so that you can work with mindfulness at your workplace.

-- Use automated management tools
+- Use automated management tools to avoid Toxic productivity

 For better email management, use Mailman, which is also the best time management app to save time and effort.
 Mailman not only offers services like “Custom Delivery Tool” and “Do Not Disturb Tool” but also gives “VIP Alerts Tool” for getting important emails while doing work.